acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 ### Step one: print your parts
 This one's optional, as you may opt to order these from a 3D printing company instead, but I think it's pretty important that I at least provide the settings used to get results that I was happy with (after many tries).

-[Click here to download the necessary files from Thingiverse](https://www.thingiverse.com/thing:5177231, [Prusa Prints](https://www.prusaprinters.org/prints/155580-polaroid-pathfinder-110a110b-lomograflok-conversio) or download them directly:
+Click here to download the necessary files from [Prusa Prints](https://www.prusaprinters.org/prints/155580-polaroid-pathfinder-110a110b-lomograflok-conversio), [Thingiverse](https://www.thingiverse.com/thing:5177231), or download them directly:
  * [110a](/assets/wr/110v2/stl/110a.zip)
  * [110b](/assets/wr/110v2/stl/110b.zip)
  * [800](/assets/wr/110v2/stl/800.zip)
  * [800 with door spring and pin under the old film holder](/assets/wr/110v2/stl/800 (spring under film holder).zip)

-_Disclaimer:_ I'm very confident about the parts needed for the 110s, but there are many cameras that Polaroid released where they mixed and matched bits, so the conversion should theoretically work with the 120, 150, 160, and 800 as well, but you might need to print out both version of the grips and see which ones work for your camera.
+_Disclaimer:_ I'm very confident about the parts needed for the 110s, but there are many cameras that Polaroid released where they mixed and matched bits, so the conversion should theoretically work with the 120, 150, 160, and 800 as well, but you might need to print out both versions of the grips and see which ones work for your camera.
 I've included the grouping of parts for the two versions of the 800 I've seen, but they might not work for your version.

 <div style="text-align:center">
 {% include image.html url="/assets/wr/110v2/1a.png" %}